xulihang/BasicCAT-website/silhouette/index.md

 ## Features

 1. AI-powered speech recognition and voice activity detection using models like OpenAI Whisper.
+It supports various natural languages like English, Chinese, Japanese, etc.
 2. AI-powered translation which takes the context into consideration.
 3. Easy-to-use interface to adjust the subtitle lines with the help of the waveform and various playback controls.

    ![waveform](/album/silhouette/waveform_en.webp)
 4. Cross-platform.
 It runs on Windows, macOS and Linux.
+5. Subtitle file export and import (SRT or TXT)

 ## Download